Explore Products in Gurgaon

 Yes, as it is a common trend to offer COD (Cash on Delivery) these days, and many wholesale suppliers on Anar offer COD.

-Yes, many suppliers of industrial fabrics on Anar offer doorstep delivery.
+Yes, many suppliers of shawl on Anar offer doorstep delivery.
 To know more, you can chat or call them on Anar.

-If the quantity required is in bulk, then the supplier may offer customized industrial fabrics.
+If the quantity required is in bulk, then the supplier may offer customized shawl.
 Chat with these suppliers on Anar to know more.

 Know More about Wholesale Shawl in Gurgaon

 Shawls were all the rage during the Victorian period.
 Shawls as a garment and a word emerged from 14th century Persia.
 They were made from Kashmiri goats and woven into rectangle pieces to be worn over the shoulders.
 Gradually, the shawls spread to North Africa and southern Europe.
 From Mexico to Ethiopia, people could be spotted wearing shawls everywhere.
 Shawls are either square or rectangles.
 But they are large enough to be wrapped and folded around the body.
 Through the 1920s, shawls became more popular among ladies in a majority of English-speaking countries apart from India.
 Wealthy women wore handmade shawls with lace or silk embroidery.
 But the women in the working class stuck to machine-made, cheaper alternatives.
 Even men could not stop themselves from wearing shawls.
 Nowadays, wholesalers in Gurgaon offer shawls in different shapes and styles.
 High-quality shawls feature different designs like lace embroidery or colour work.
 Every fashionista owns a shawl or two in their wardrobe to make a style statement and protect themselves from the cold at the same time.
 If you plan to purchase shawls for business purposes, choose a wholesaler in Gurgaon who offers discounts on bulk orders.